Ogma

 Ogma /ˈɒgmə/ (Oghma) is a god from Irish and Scottish mythology.
 A member of the Tuatha Dé Danann, he is often considered a deity and may be related to the Gallic god Ogmios.
 According to the Ogam Tract, he is the inventor of Ogham, the script in which Irish Gaelic was first written.

 Name and Epithets

 Etymology

-The name Ogma is believed to originate from the Proto-Indo-European root *ak- or *ag- meaning "to cut," which refers to the method in which ogham was incised into stone and wood.
+The Irish spelling "Oghma" is most likely derived from the word Ogham, the name of the ancient Irish writing system.
+The word Ogham is derived from the Proto-Indo-European root *h₂óǵmos, meaning a path or furrow.
 In Ogham, his name would be written ᚑᚌᚋᚐ.

 Epithets

 Ogma is given three epithets in Irish Gaelic tradition:

 Grianainech “sun-faced” or “shining, radiant countenance” on p.
 303 of the Táin Bó Cúailnge (The Cattle Raid of Cooley) and p.187 of Lebor Gabála Érenn (Book of Invasions);